aims-umich/neorl/README.md

 NEORL (**N**euro**E**volution **O**ptimsiation with **R**einforcement **L**earning) is a set of implementations of hybrid algorathims combining neural networks and evolutionary computation based on a wide range of machine learning and evolutionary intellgence archtectures.
 NEORL aims to solve large-scale optimasation problems relevant to operation & optimsiation research, engineering, bussiness, and other disciplins.

-You can read a detailed presentation of Stable Baselines in the [Medium article](https://medium.com/@araffin/stable-baselines-a-fork-of-openai-baselines-reinforcement-learning-made-easy-df87c4b2fc82).

-These algorithms will make it easier for the research community and industry to replicate, refine, and identify new ideas, and will create good baselines to build projects on top of.
-We expect these tools will be used as a base around which new ideas can be added, and as a tool for comparing a new approach against existing ones.
-We also hope that the simplicity of these tools will allow beginners to experiment with a more advanced toolset, without being buried in implementation details.
+NEORL can be used for multidisciplinary applications for research, industrial, academic, and/or teaching purposes.
+NEORL can be used as a standalone platform or an additional benchmarking tool to supplement or validate other optimisation packages.
+Our objective when we built NEORL is to give the user a simple and easy-to-use framework with an access to a wide range of covering both standalone and hybrid algorathims in evolutionary, swarm, supervised learning, deep learning, and reinforcement learning.
+We hope our implementation will allow beginners to enjoy more advanced optimisation and algorathims, without being involved in too many theortical/implementation details.

 ## Copyright